demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-create-application-group
 ***
-Creates a new application group rule in panorama/firewall instance.
+Creates a new application group rule in a Panorama/firewall instance.

 #### Base Command